-Over the last several months, the Centers for Medicare & Medicaid Services (CMS) has provided guidance and articulated concepts related to Section 1332 waivers (now known as State Relief and Empowerment Waivers).
-Specifically, CMS and the Department of Treasury released guidance to states on October 22, and then CMS followed up with a fact sheet outlining four waiver concepts on November 29.
-ACEP appreciates that the guidance and concepts are meant to give states more flexibility to offer additional health care insurance options to consumers.
+Over the past year, the Centers for Medicare & Medicaid Services (CMS) has provided guidance and articulated principles related to Section 1332 waivers (now known as State Relief and Empowerment Waivers).
+Specifically, CMS and the Department of Treasury released guidance to states on October 22, and then CMS followed up with a fact sheet outlining four waiver principles on November 29.
+In this Request for Information, CMS and the Department of Treasury are seeking comments on waiver concepts that could advance some or all of the principles that the Administration has put out thus far.

+ACEP appreciates that the guidance and principles that the Administration has proposed on State Relief and Empowerment Waivers are meant to give states more flexibility to offer additional health care insurance options to consumers.
 We support the goal of increasing access to affordable health insurance.
-However, we are concerned with the impact that the guidance and concepts will have on the coverage of emergency services and access to care for higher risk populations.
-We ask the Trump Administration to rescind both the guidance and the concepts immediately for the reasons outlined below.
+However, we are concerned with the impact that potential waivers based on these principles and guidance will have on the coverage of emergency services and access to care for higher risk populations.
+We have previously asked the Trump Administration to rescind both the guidance and the principles and reinstate the previous guidance dictating Section 1332 waivers that was released in 2015.
+We believe that it is appropriate to reiterate our concerns in response to this Request for Information.